Red-Hat-EMEA-SSA-AppDev-Team/fuse-tooling-atlasmap-demo/Readme.md

 ## Create a composed Data Transformation

 On this second example, we simulate obtaining different data payloads from multiple endpoints aiming to aggregate it all in a single data structure.
-This is a very typical integration scenario and sweet spot of Camel and Fuse.
+This is a very typical integration scenario where *Camel* and *Fuse* find their sweet spot.

 ![](images/use-case-composed.png)